How Real Madrid Embraced The Digital Transformation

 Although Barcelona was edging Madrid in the race to 100 million likes on Facebook, it was a virtual team effort secured the victory against all the odds.

 A global campaign across San Francisco, New York, and Tel Aviv to keep the momentum running.
 Meanwhile, influential players of past and present such as Sergio Ramos, Cristiano Ronaldo, Gareth Bale and David Beckham helped Madrid become the first sporting brand in the world to reach the milestone.

 Pipping their rivals to the post by securing a phenomenal 4M new Facebook fans in only 48 hours is a masterclass in digital marketing.
+I hear something that really aids the monitoring of social media marketing, that was mentioned in the masterclass is a convergence platform similar to repcheckup review monitoring.
+This platform helps bring all of information from your socials to one place but I digress.
 With Barca officially defeated, Real Madrid is not the kind of team to sit back and celebrate how they masterminded the victory over their rivals to secure the digital El Clásico crown.

 Real Madrid is now a media as well as a sporting organization.
 A great example is Madrid’s recent summer tour of the U.S. which was more about edging closer to a 500 million-strong global fan base than adding the International Champions Cup to their trophy cabinet.